fogbeam/JSDT/README.md

 #### Running the stock example.

-You need to make sure that you have run HotJava or AppletViewer before, and that there is a ~/.hotjava/properties file containing the line:

-http.proxyHost=<hostname>

-where <hostname> is the name of the machine which is your http proxy host.

 You need to start one copy of the stock server.
-This is done with:
+This is done by:

-        % cd $(TOP_DIR)/run/$(PLATFORM)
-        % gnumake run-stock-server
+* Selecting the src/examples/stock/StockServer.java item from
+  the Project menu on the left side of the IntelliJ IDEA window.
+* Right mouse clicking on this item and select "Run StockServer.main()" from the menu (Ctrl-Shift-F10).

 You can have multiple copies of the stock user applet/application running.

+To launch a single instance of the application:

+* Select the src/examples/stock/StockViewer.java item from the Project menu on the left side of the IntelliJ IDEA window.
+* Right mouse clicking on this item and select "Run StockViewer.main()" from the menu (Ctrl-Shift-F10).

 To launch a single instance of the applet, type:

         % cd $(TOP_DIR)/run/$(PLATFORM)
         % gnumake run-stock-user

-To launch a single instance of the application, type:

-        % cd $(TOP_DIR)/run/$(PLATFORM)
-        % gnumake run-stock-user-app

 #### Using the stock example.